Schedule your free initial virtual or telephonic consultation now! In-person consultations are available by appointment only.

 Deferred Action for Childhood Arrivals (DACA)

-An administrative relief that protects eligible immigrants who came to the United States when they were children from deportation.
-DACA gives undocumented immigrants protection from deportation and authorization to work in the United States.
-Your DACA status and work permit must be renewed every two years.
+Deferred Action for Childhood Arrivals (DACA) is an administrative relief that protects eligible immigrants who came to the United States as children from deportation.
+DACA provides undocumented immigrants with protection from deportation and authorization to work in the United States.
+It is important to renew your DACA status and work permit every two years to maintain this protection.

 Family Based Immigration

-Certain noncitizens who are family members of U.S. citizens and lawful permanent residents are allowed under the U.S. immigration law to get a green card based on specific family relationships.
+Certain noncitizens who are family members of U.S. citizens and lawful permanent residents are eligible under U.S. immigration law to obtain a green card based on specific family relationships.

 Consular Processing

-Applicants living outside of the United States have their application processed through a process handled by their local U.S. consulate or embassy.
-Consular processing is a pathway that allows someone to apply for their immigrant visa abroad in order to come into the United States and be admitted as a permanent resident.
+Applicants living outside of the United States have their application processed through consular processing, which is handled by their local U.S. consulate or embassy.
+Consular processing is a pathway that allows someone to apply for their immigrant visa abroad in order to enter the United States and be admitted as a permanent resident.

 BIA Appeals

-If your case was denied before the immigration court, you may have 30 days to appeal the decision before the Board of Immigration Appeals (BIA).
-Have your case reviewed in detail by an experienced immigration attorney who can defend your claims before the Board.
-Appeals are tedious and require careful attention.
+If your case was denied by the immigration court, you may have 30 days to file an appeal with the Board of Immigration Appeals (BIA).
+It's essential to have your case thoroughly reviewed by an experienced immigration attorney who can effectively defend your claims before the BIA.
+Immigration appeals are complex and demand meticulous attention to detail.

 Fiancé Visa

-The fiancé nonimmigrant visa is for the foreign-citizen fiancé of a U.S. citizen.
-The fiancé visa permits the foreign-citizen fiancé to travel to the United States and marry his or her U.S. citizen sponsor within 90 days of arrival.
+The fiancé nonimmigrant visa, also known as the K-1 visa, is for the foreign-citizen fiancé of a U.S. citizen.
+This visa allows the foreign fiancé to enter the United States and marry their U.S. citizen sponsor within 90 days of arrival.

 Employment Based